PixelsCommander/OnlineJS/README.md

 Assign <b>window.onlineHandler</b> or <b>window.offlineHandler</b> functions to handle status changes.

-Also you can change window.onlineCheckURL to your own to be independent.
+Also you can change window.onlineCheckURL to your own one to be independent.

-For all this stuff just look at index.html example in repo.
+Just look at index.html example in repo!

 Questions and propositions